-• Rental Assistance for Non-Elderly Disabled (NED) Families Transitioning from MediCal Funded Facilities
+• Rental Assistance for Non-Elderly Disabled (RANE) Families Transitioning from MediCal Funded Facilities

 HACA has executed an MOU dated June 17, 2010, with East Bay Innovations, the applicable Lead Organization (LO).
-HACA, upon receipt of the LO's list of families or individuals eligible for NED, will compare the names with those of families already on HACA's HCV waiting list.
+HACA, upon receipt of the LO's list of families or individuals eligible for RANE, will compare the names with those of families already on HACA's HCV waiting list.
 Any family on HACA's HCV waiting list that matches with the LO's list will be assisted in order of their position on the HCV waiting list in accordance with HACA admission policies.
-Any family certified by the LO as eligible and not on the HCV waiting list will be placed on the HCV waiting list when it is open.
-If HACA has closed the HCV waiting list, it will reopen the waiting list to accept a NED applicant family who is not currently on the HCV waiting list when the estimated waiting period for housing assistance for applicants on the list is less than 24 months for the most current applicants.
+Any family certified by the LO as eligible and not on the HCV waiting list will be placed on the RANE waiting list.
+If HACA has closed the RANE waiting list, it will reopen the waiting list to accept a RANE applicant family who is not currently on the RANE or HCV waiting list.